 (3) General support for the herbarium operating budget

-(4) Support for building an herbarium endowment that provides long term stability for botanical reserach at Brown
+(4) Support for the herbarium endowment to provide long term stability for botanical reserach at Brown

 Brown’s herbarium is in the Department of Ecology and Evolutionary Biology.
 It is located on the second floor of the Biomedical Center, 171 Meeting Street, Providence.
 Visitors are welcome to use our data and collections.
 Hours are from 8:30am to 5pm Monday to Friday.
-For access, please contact Tim Whitfeld, Collections Manager (401-863-2375) or Martha Cooper, Curatorial Assistant (401-863-2204).
+For access, please contact Tim Whitfeld, Herbarium Director (401-863-2375) or Martha Cooper, Curatorial Assistant (401-863-2204).

 At the Brown University Herbarium: